 Mike Klein helps organizations identify internal communication influencers and coaches them on how to address internal conversational challenges.
 Mike holds an MBA from London Business School with 15 years of experience working in the world’s leading organization.

-On his blogging-based web page, Changing The Terms, Mike freely shares his knowledge and teaches influencers on how to productively lead successful internal conversations.
+On his blogging-based web page, Changing The Terms, Mike freely shares his knowledge and teaches influencers how to productively lead successful internal conversations.
 Follow Mike on Twitter at @mklein818 and be the first to read his frequently shared IC-related stories.

 7. Lee Smith

 Lee Smith is a co-founder of Gatehouse, the go-to IC agency.
-Similarly to Mike’s vocation, Lee’s company helps organizations, leaders, and managers engage, motivate and inspire their people.
+Similar to Mike’s vocation, Lee’s company helps organizations, leaders, and managers engage, motivate, and inspire their people.
 With more than a decade of experience in business, Gatehouse manages to unlock employee engagement through creative training services and sessions.

 Lee’s Twitter account covers a diverse range of topics with different approaches to internal communication challenges that companies worldwide face today.
 Find Lee at @gatehousegroup and we guarantee you will find something of interest to you.

 8. PR Academy

 PR Academy is the world’s leading provider of public relations and communication education.
 They work with top awarding bodies, such as CIPR, UoC, APM, and AMEC.
 The average pass rate of over 90% says a lot about the Academy’s highly experienced tutors and talented communication practitioners.

 Follow the PR Academy Twitter account at @pracademy for their latest news, musings, and discussion topics.
 They also encourage their followers to share views on all things internal communication, so get ready to join in.

 Headlines is an Internal Communication Agency based in the UK.
 Their creative and highly experienced professionals deliver outstanding internal communications to help companies engage their employees and ignite healthier conversations.
-Headlines is solely focused on changing behavior and helping organizations build a happier place to work.
+Headlines are solely focused on changing behavior and helping organizations build a happier place to work.